Makan Nojoumian

 Research summary

-My doctoral dissertation consists of five self-standing but inter-related papers on distributive ethics, population ethics and decision theory.
-Over the course of these papers, I develop a new formal framework for comparing distributions of well-being by assessing the competing claims of individuals, and extend it to cover both decisions under conditions of uncertainty and populations with varying sizes.
-I then argue for a ‘prioritarian’ view that gives priority to the claims of the worse off and, what is more, places a strict limit on the value of benefits.
-I also develop the parallels with decision theory and argue for a risk-averse approach to individual decision-making.
-Alongside my thesis, I have also been collaborating with fellow PhD student Kristoffer Moody on instrumentalist accounts of reactive attitudes in light of research in social psychology.
+During my doctoral research, I wrote six self-standing but inter-related papers in which I develop a new formal framework for comparing distributions of well-being by assessing the competing claims of individuals, extend it to cover both decisions under conditions of uncertainty and future people, articulate a critical level of well-being and a principled limit on the value of benefits to avoid aggregating disproportionate claims, and offer novel arguments for prioritarianism.
+I also develop the framework to expose parallels with decision theory and argue for a complementing risk-averse approach to individual decision-making.
+Building on and expanding existing research, I call this theory Prioritarianism 2.0.

 Review of M. A. Roberts, The Existence Puzzle: An Introduction to Population Axiology (New York: Oxford University Press, 2024), pp. 280, with Hyde B.V.E, Ball H. Utilitas.
 Published online 2025:1-4. https://doi.org/10.1017/S0953820824000232